rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 };
 {{< /highlight >}}

-This sample data could come from any of your data sources.
-The important part is that it has a key(s) which defines a relationship to another entity.
-All of this is independent from GraphQL, so let's define this relationship from users to their messages in GraphQL.
+This sample data could come from any data source.
+The important part is that it has a key that defines a relationship to another entity.
+All of this is independent from GraphQL, so let's define the relationship from users to their messages in GraphQL.

 {{< highlight javascript "hl_lines=14" >}}
 const schema = gql`